 It has also been shown that having the herpes virus makes gay and bisexual men more susceptible to infection with HIV, so condom usage is particularly important for this group.

-No matter your gender or sexuality, the impact and effects of herpes infection are the same.
+No matter what your gender or sexuality, the impact and effects of herpes infection are just the same.

-The good news is that practising safe sex will reduce the likelihood of you being exposed to the herpes virus.
+The good news is that safer sex practices are much more widely accepted than they used to be and practising safe sex will reduce the likelihood of you being exposed to the herpes virus.

-You can find contact details for LGBTQIA+ friendly sexual health services on the websites listed at the back of this pamphlet.
+You can find contact details for LGBQITA+-friendly sexual health services on the websites listed at the back of this pamphlet.